-ICSI or intracytoplasmic sperm injection in Spain encompasses the complications in which a man’s sperm cannot penetrate the outer layer of the egg due to impediments with the sperm.
+ICSI or intracytoplasmic sperm injection in Spain helps to overcome the complications where a man’s sperm cannot penetrate the outer layer of the egg.
 ICSI Is used to inject a single sperm into an egg to enable fertilization.

 ICSI Spain employs an innovative technique for selecting individual mature sperm with very low regularities of chromosomal deviations and a high amount of DNA integrity.
 This groundbreaking method has allowed IVF clinics in Spain to help thousands of couples build families.

-As recognized forerunners in IVF, IVF Spain beholds a unique low-cost ICSI program to bring the joy of parenthood to more couples than ever before.
+As recognized forerunners in IVF, IVF Spain beholds a unique affordable ICSI program to bring the joy of parenthood to more couples than ever before.